Helpful resources and expert advice for navigating college

 Thomas McCoy, Director of Student Disability Services at UNG, echoes these sentiments.
 “Students tend to weigh carefully who they want to tell, as stigma or concerns about what other people think or how they may react can influence these decisions,” he notes.
 “The impact of epilepsy in frequency and intensity can play a factor in their decision, making it a really personal choice.
 Individuals around the student should respect their choices and maintain their confidentiality when they decide to disclose.”

 Deciding to disclose that you have epilepsy is very personal, so consider these questions even before arriving at college.
 As McCoy notes, the severity in which you experience seizures can greatly affect your decision-making process.
 For some students, there may be no option but to tell disability services, professors, roommates, and others around campus.
 For those with less severe seizures, they may not need to share this information with as many individuals.
 Speak with your doctor, as she/he may be able to provide insight.

 Students with epilepsy and their families know that managing this condition can cost a lot of money.
 When combining those costs with college tuition and fees, it can feel overwhelming.
 Fortunately, many scholarships exist to help offset costs for this population.

-Sponsoring Organization: Epilepsy Foundation Chicago
+Sponsoring Organization: Community Foundation of Central Illinois

-Application Deadline: Late March
+Application Deadline: Early March